glenmurphy/verycross/Readme.md

 A hotkey/tray based software crosshair for Windows.

-Toggle visibility using F10 or the tray icon.
+Toggle visibility using the ScrollLock key or the tray icon.

 Here is a screenshot to marvel at: